SumoLogic/sumologic-azure-function/EventHubs/Node.js/README.md

 - A variable (e.g. named SumoEndpoint) containing the Sumo HTTP endpoint url.
 - A variable (e.g. named AzureEventHubConnectionString) containing a connection string for the source EventHub.
 To get the connection string, from the Azure portal, click *More services > Event Hubs* then select the EventHub *namespace* containing the source Event Hub.
 Continue to select *SETTINGS > Shared access policies* then either create a new or select an existing access policy with Send and Listen permission.
 Use any connection string under that policy.
 - A variable (e.g. named StorageConnectionString) containing a connection string for a storage account.
 We'll use this storage account to store any data that failed to be sent to Sumo on rare occasions.To get a connection string, from the Azure portal, click *More services > Storage accounts* then select the storage account, and continue to *SETTINGS > Access keys* and select any connection string.
 NOTE: You also need to create a blob container under that storage account, for example: *azureaudit-failover*.
+To do so, go to the storage account, continue to *BLOB SERVICE > Containers* then add a new container.

 ## Deploy the function: